 I just received the horrible news that bassist Derrick Lewis, one of Houston’s finest musicians, was struck and killed while riding his bicycle this weekend.
-This is senseless loss of life, one that has stunned the entire Houston jazz community as well as all those who knew him.
+This is a senseless loss of life, one that has stunned the entire Houston jazz community as well as all those who knew him.

 Derrick and I used to play a duo gig together in downtown Houston, just bass and piano playing tunes to small crowds who had an interest in actually listening to the music.
 It was a delightful experience because beyond his talents, Derrick was so fun to be around.
-Warm, funny, unaffected, and humble, he was without question one of the good people in the world… My heart breaks for his family during this difficult time.
+Warm, funny, unaffected, and humble: he was without question one of the good people in the world… My heart breaks for his family during this difficult time.
 I’m further saddened to be out of the country and unable to attend the memorial events planned over Labor Day.

 He is surived by his wife Anne and son Gregory, a new freshman at U of H.